OXFORD NATURE PARK

 Young people of secondary school age can find it hard to see themselves as part of the wider community[x].
 Adults often misunderstand them[xi], and there is a lack of provision for them in the public sphere.
 Where spaces for teenagers do exist, they are generally not biodiverse green spaces[xii].

-A Greater Oxford Nature Park, referencing the National Education Nature Park[xiii], but including all the myriad of diverse green spaces within the City (many of which are more biodiverse than the surrounding countryside), as well as the school grounds themselves, is an exciting opportunity to address the economic, environmental and social needs of our growing city.
+An Oxford Nature Park, referencing the National Education Nature Park[xiii], but including all the myriad of diverse green spaces within the City (many of which are more biodiverse than the surrounding countryside) as well as the school grounds themselves, is an exciting opportunity to address the economic, environmental and social needs of our growing city.

 If we are to take advantage of the opportunities afforded by green education for green skills, we need biodiverse green spaces within which to teach.
 If we simply promote education on the City’s primary biodiverse spaces we risk an increased footfall and associated damage to these sites.